 4. Speaker Change Timestamps

 Here, you insert time stamps and time codes every time a new speaker starts speaking.
 Whether it’s at 20 seconds or 30 minutes, that’s where you will place the time stamps.

 5. Specified Intervals or periodic Timestamps

 These are time stamps used at certain intervals.
 They can be after every 2 minutes, 5 minutes or 10 minutes.
-The most common ones are place after every 2 minutes.
-See example below.
+The most common ones are placed after every 2 minutes.
+See the example below.

 Want free cash?

-Join Swagbucks, the famous get-paid-to program that pays you to take surveys, watch videos or shop online.
+Join Swagbucks, the famous get-paid-to program that pays you when you take surveys, watch videos or shop online.
 Over $150 million paid out to members.